hadarbaron/Racket/README.md

 # Racket
-Assignments belonging to the programming language course
+Assignments belonging to the programming language course.
 # EX_1

 # EX_2